cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - Tested two examples for values and checksum (correct results)
 - got basic movement workign for all joints using brachioplexus and keyboard
 - xbox mapping is the same for somethings in unity (pushing on joystick is mapped to change scene )

+**June 26**
+- last few days was just working on the packet sending to Unity nothing exciting
+- MYO currently not working with brachIOplexus
+*TODO*
+- Create new output devices section in brachIOplexus
+    - Connect
+    - Disconnect
+    - DOF check list
+    - TX Port
+    - RX Port
+    - IP Address
+    - Select All
+    - Clear All
+- Add functionality to above GUI elements
+    - Connect -> functions exactly the same as before
+    - Disconnect -> send a "terminating" packet to unity to stop moving
+    - DOF check list -> filters out what is being sent to Unity
+        - this will need to be constantly checked ? if this can be checked / unchecked while in use
+        - go to line 7478 (key workd BentoList_ItemCheck) for the open hand constraint
+        - go to line 4868 (BentoSelectAll_Click) to check everything
+    - TX Port, RX Port, and IP Address -> parse thru the text to get the ports / addr vals
+    - Select All / Clear All -> obvious functionality
+- Ensure GUI elements are properlly labelled and document here or in VIPER docs
+    - dont use generic / default names and try to be concise
+    - Change picture maybe ? so it has white background
+- Create Tab for Unity Bento Arm
+    - Restart Scene
+    - Camera Positions
+    - Choose specific scenes
+- Create Flowchart to show connection with Unity

+*QUESTIONS*
+- how is the DOF check list configured (probably with a profile)
+    - can i create a profile for the virtual bento arm ?
+    - can the checklist be changed while the bento arm is connected (like once) or can it be changed while running ?
+        - this will affect how i send the data